 Memorable Manitobans: Mark Gerald Smerchanski (1914-1989)

-Born at Malonton on 1 November 1914, he was educated at Malonton South School, the University of Manitoba (BSc 1937), and the Virginia Polytechnical Institute (MSc 1938).
-He founded several companies, including Border Chemical Company, Thunder Bay Chemicals Limited, and Aerofoam Chemicals.
-He worked as a professor of engineering before entering politics, and was a member of the Canadian Institute for Mining and Metallurgy, the American Institute of Mining and Metallurgical Engineers, the Pan-American Institute of Mining Engineers and the Society of Economic Geologists.
+Born at Malonton on 1 November 1914, son of Anton Smerchanski (c1883-1967) and Dora Hooley (1886-1966), he was educated at Malonton South School, the University of Manitoba (BSc 1937), and the Virginia Polytechnical Institute (MSc 1938).
+He worked as a consulting mining geologist and founded several companies, including Border Chemical Company, Thunder Bay Chemicals Limited, and Aerofoam Chemicals.
+He was a professor of engineering before entering politics, and was a member of the Canadian Institute for Mining and Metallurgy, the American Institute of Mining and Metallurgical Engineers, the Pan-American Institute of Mining Engineers and the Society of Economic Geologists.
 In 1953, he was appointed to the inaugural Board of Commissioners of the Winnipeg Transit System.

 He was involved in two controversial court cases that ultimately reached the Supreme Court of Canada.
 In 1976, the Court rejected his bid for an appeal of a $1-million reassessment of income taxes owned between 1945 and 1959.
 In 1982, the Court again refused to hear his appeal of a fraud conviction involving the sale of land in British Columbia that contained radioactive waste.